Program Description

 Professionalism – must exhibit professional behavior, including honesty, altruism, respect for others, compassion, empathy, and respect for patient privacy.

 A disability does not preclude a student from admission.
-The UTHealth Houston MSA Program is committed to providing equal opportunities for qualified students with disabilities in accordance with state and federal laws and regulations.
+The MSA program is committed to providing equal opportunities for qualified students with disabilities in accordance with state and federal laws and regulations.
 The intent of the law is to ensure equal access to individuals with disabilities who are otherwise qualified to meet the essential demands of the program.

 For more information see UTHealth Houston Handbook of Operating Procedures (HOOP) Policy 101 Disability and Pregnancy Accommodation.